Previous Chapter | Return to all notes | Next chapter |

 Putting functions in an external file

 We are going to use a few other functions to handle some visualization in this chapter.
-First, download this file and unzip to a folder and put in a directory where you usually work.
+First, download and unzip to a folder and put in a directory where you usually work.

 Then you can use all of the functions in that folder by including